DataBranner/color-match/README.md

  * The browser console logs the updated RGB values for easier manual testing.
  * As much styling and HTML as possible is done via JavaScript.
+ * User can request new random background color with a button rather than by reloading the page.
+ * User input is validated; only integers are accepted (including negative integers, to aid testing).
- * If user's values bring the value of an RGB channel above 255, the new value is not calculated starting from 0 (by ordinary modulus) but counting down from 255 again (by "palindromic modulus" or triangle wave).
-For example, if a channel value is 250 and I add 25, the new value is
+ * If User's values bring the value of an RGB channel above 255, the new value is not calculated starting from 0 (by ordinary modulus) but counting down from 255 again (by "palindromic modulus" or triangle wave).
+For example, if a channel value is 250 and User adds 25, the new value is

    ```
    250 + 5 - 20 => 235